robotology-legacy/codyco-superbuild/doc/icub-whole-body-torque-control-faqs.md

  ### What to check on the iCub robot before performing whole-body torque control experiments?

-# Complete update of information (before the calibration)
+# Complete update of information (before calibration)

 ## Update yarp, icub-main and codyco-superbuild
 First, update the yarp, icub-main and codyco\-superbuild directories on the icub laptop, as well as on the computer used for launching controllers (if different), with